-Based upon soil sampling results obtained during the SLDS Inaccessible Soil Operable Unit (ISOU) remedial investigation, only two occupied or habitable buildings, Plant 1 Building 26 and the DT-4 North-South Storage Building, were determined to have average Ra-226 subsurface soil concentrations that exceeded the 40 CFR 192.12(a) level of 15 pCi/g.
+Based upon soil sampling results obtained during the SLDS Inaccessible Soil Operable Unit (ISOU) remedial investigation, only one occupied or habitable building, Plant 1 Building 26 was determined to have average Ra-226 subsurface soil concentrations that exceeded the 40 CFR 192.12(a) level of 15 pCi/g.
 When Ra-226 concentrations beneath occupied or habitable buildings exceed the 40 CFR 192.12(a) level (15 pCi/g, subsurface), there is a potential for Rn-222 to accumulate inside of the buildings.
-Therefore, indoor air (i.e., radon) will be monitored within Plant 1 Building 26 and the DT-4 North-South Storage Building, and sampling results will be evaluated with respect to the regulatory guideline from 40 CFR 192.12(b).
+Therefore, indoor air (i.e., radon) will be monitored in Plant 1 Building 26 and sampling results will be evaluated with respect to the regulatory guideline from 40 CFR 192.12(b).
 In accordance with 40 CFR 192.12(b), reasonable effort shall be made to achieve an annual average (or equivalent) radon decay product concentration (including background) not to exceed 0.02 WL in occupied or habitable buildings.
 Although this is not an ARAR at this time, the monitoring will be proactively conducted as a BMP in lieu of a signed record of decision for the SLDS ISOU Group 2 Properties.